-The Health System includes the Medical Center Campus Core area, the Wall Street area, and East Medical Campus.
-Due to the extreme high patient and public use of the facilities, signage within these Health System areas employs several different typologies.
+Michigan Medicine includes the Medical Center Campus core area, the Wall Street area, and East Medical Campus.
+Due to the extreme high patient and public use of the facilities, signage within these Michigan Medicine areas employs several different typologies.

-Building ID signs for academic facilities employ the same graphic and content standards as typical building ID signs for other campuses (see section 6).
-Building ID signs for clinical facilities follow the same general format but use the Health System logo instead of the university seal.
+Building ID signs for academic facilities employ the same graphic and content standards as typical building ID signs for other campuses (see page 16).
+Building ID signs for clinical facilities follow the same general format but use the Michigan Medicine logo instead of the university seal.